Overview and Description

 - Pelvic diaphragmatic myofascial exam.
 As with any medical specialty, it is essential first to ensure that medical and surgical emergencies have been ruled out through appropriate imaging and laboratory testing.

-OMM is a relatively safe modality with a low profile of serious adverse outcomes.
+OMM is generally a safe modality with a low incidence of serious adverse outcomes.

 - Common potential side effects include pain and stiffness, myalgias, fatigue, and emotional release.8

-- Contraindications are specific to technique, patient, and acuity of injury.
+- Contraindications are specific to the technique, patient, and the acuity of the injury.

-- Appropriate screening for risk factors and contraindications may prevent potentially devastating neurological sequelae that, although extremely rare, could arise from certain manipulative maneuvers.
-For example, history of rheumatoid arthritis (atlantoaxial ligamentous instability with potential for laxity or rupture), osteoporosis or malignancy (potential for pathological fracture), or disc protrusion (potential for herniation) would herald caution in the application of a more direct, articulatory technique such as vertebral HVLA.9
+- Proper screening for risk factors and contraindications is crucial to prevent rare but potentially severe neurological sequelae that may arise from certain manipulative maneuvers.
+For instance, a history of rheumatoid arthritis (which may involve atlantoaxial ligamentous instability with potential for laxity or rupture), osteoporosis or malignancy (which may increase the risk of pathological fractures), or disc protrusion (which may lead to herniation) necessitates caution, particularly with more direct techniques like vertebral HVLA.9

-- One extensive review of 134 case reports involving adverse events in cervical manipulation (including vertebral artery dissection) revealed the potential to reduce the risk of adverse events by nearly 45% with appropriate screening and application.
-This included screening for contraindications (such as acute fracture, rheumatoid arthritis, ankylosing spondylitis, tumor, vascular disease, or connective tissue disease) or red flags (eliciting symptoms of nausea, dizziness, diplopia, or visual disturbances with neck movement).10
+- A comprehensive review of 134 case reports involving cervical manipulation, including vertebral artery dissection, indicated that appropriate screening could reduce the risk of adverse events by nearly 45%.
+This screening should address contraindications (such as acute fracture, rheumatoid arthritis, ankylosing spondylitis, tumor, vascular disease, or connective tissue disease) and red flags (such as symptoms of nausea, dizziness, diplopia, or visual disturbances with neck movement).10

 Common outcome measures include: